James Wellborn Starnes

 James Wellborn (Note: Also given as Wilborn.)
-Starnes (July 19, 1817 – June 30, 1863) was an American physician and planter who served as a senior officer of the Confederate States Army, commanding the 4th Tennessee Cavalry Regiment in the Western Theater of the American Civil War.
+Starnes (July 19, 1817 – June 30, 1863) was an American medical doctor and planter who served as a senior officer of the Confederate States Army, commanding the 4th Tennessee Cavalry Regiment in the Western Theater of the American Civil War.

 Biography

 Wellborn was commissioned a colonel in the Confederate States Army and commanded a brigade under Bedford Forest.
 In one genealogical source, he is referred to as a general.'